staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 You can reference vault secrets in your HTTP collections and requests from the **URL builder**, the **Params** tab, the **Authorization** tab, the **Headers** tab, and the **Body** tab.
 You can reference vault secrets as the values of your [global](/docs/sending-requests/variables/#defining-global-variables), [environment](/docs/sending-requests/variables/#defining-environment-variables), and [collection](/docs/sending-requests/variables/#defining-collection-variables) variables.
 You can also use the Collection Runner to [manually run collections](/docs/collections/running-collections/intro-to-collection-runs/) that reference vault secrets.

+> If you're using the Postman web app to send requests with references to vault secrets, you must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).

 Enclose the vault secret in double curly braces (`{{ }}`) and prefix the secret's name with `vault:` to reference it throughout your Postman team.
 For example, to reference a secret named "postman-api-key", use the following syntax:

 ```txt